People Clerk helps you with your California small claims lawsuit.Start Lawsuit

 When will the Small Claims Hearing be?

-Once a case is filed in Monterey County Small Claims Court, the hearing will be scheduled within 30- 70 days.
+Once a case is filed in Santa Barbara County Small Claims Court, the hearing will be scheduled within 30- 70 days.

-You must notify the person you sued at least 15 days before the hearing if they live in Monterey County.
-If they live outside of Monterey County, you must notify them at least 20 days before the hearing.
+You must notify the person you sued at least 15 days before the hearing if they live in Santa Barbara County.
+If they live outside of Santa Barbara County, you must notify them at least 20 days before the hearing.

-Note: If you use "substituted service" these deadlines differ (25 days before the hearing if they live in Monterey County and 30 days before the hearing if they live outside the county).
+Note: If you use "substituted service" these deadlines differ (25 days before the hearing if they live in Santa Barbara County and 30 days before the hearing if they live outside the county).

 Make sure to file "Proof of Service" at least 5 days before the hearing.